evolvingweb/puppet-apt/README.md

   * 'host': Specifies a proxy host to be stored in `/etc/apt/apt.conf.d/01proxy`.
 Valid options: a string containing a hostname.
 Default: undef.

   * 'port': Specifies a proxy port to be stored in `/etc/apt/apt.conf.d/01proxy`.
-Valid options: a string containing a port number.
-Default: '8080'.
+Valid options: an integer containing a port number.
+Default: 8080.

   * 'https': Specifies whether to enable https proxies.
 Valid options: 'true' and 'false'.
 Default: 'false'.